Advanced Genomics: 3D Genomic Services

 • ATAC-seq: A streamlined approach to studying chromatin accessibility across the genome, focusing on providing broad insights rather than delving into specific mechanisms.
 ATAC-seq serves as a preliminary screening method.
 Its major advantages include its ability to work with smaller cell quantities, and the simplicity of its efficient two-step protocol, setting it apart form other techniques that explore similar chromatin features.

-• CUTANA CUT&RUN/CUT&Tag: Achieve high-resolution mapping of histone post-translational modifications (PTMs) and chromatin-interacting proteins with a cost-effective approach that outperforms standard ChIP-seq.
+• EpiCypher CUT&RUN/CUT&Tag: Achieve high-resolution mapping of histone post-translational modifications (PTMs) and chromatin-interacting proteins with a cost-effective approach that outperforms standard ChIP-seq.
 This method requires fewer cells, fewer sequencing reads per sample, and significantly lowers overall costs from sample preparation to sequencing.

 • WGS to connect variants with impacted genes